• Skip to primary navigation

 I know, I know, the dreaded O word.
 I have a step-by-step absolutely anal organization system, but I swear it saves me so much time because I know exactly what the steps involved are in a certain project and what I need to do next.

-It’s so easy to look at a big project, for instance, “write piece for New York Times” and get so intimidated by the work that will go into it that all you do is sit around dillying dallying on it.
+It’s so easy to look at a big project, for example, “write first draft of story for New York Times” and get so intimidated by the work that all you do is sit around in analysis paralysis.

 “Call insurance companies” is something you can do immediately.
 “Buy insurance” isn’t.